-If you already have a MacBook, either get a trade-in deal when buying a new MacBook or sell it online yourself.
+If you already have a MacBook, you can either get a trade-in deal when buying a new MacBook or sell it online yourself.
 But even if you don’t have a MacBook yet, you can save money by knowing how to shop for one.

 Similarly, before you start, figure out a budget.
 Write down why you have chosen that budget, and how flexible you can be with it.

 These two reminders are crucial because the moment you see deals, you’ll be tempted to spend a little extra or buy more than what you need.
-But the smart shopper knows that the laptop isn’t the be-all and end-all of the MacBook experience.
-You could be spending that money on other items like the super-useful Apple Care extended warranty.
+But the smart shopper knows that the laptop itself isn’t the only part of the MacBook experience.
+Instead, you could spend that money on other items like the AppleCare extended warranty.

-Buy at the Right Time
+2. Buy at the Right Time

 - Number of days since the current model was released